bbalganjjm/natural_js/docs/implementation/m5-plan.md

 # Next action

 M5's approved scope and verification are complete.
-Review [the M6 plan](m6-plan.md) and its representative HTML/TypeScript contract with the user before implementing M6.
-Keep the retained rule catalog and drafts inside UI.
+The user subsequently approved [M6](m6-plan.md), which extended these Form/Grid components while keeping the retained rule catalog and drafts inside UI.

 # Decisions